domenechguillem/my_website/content/authors/admin/_index.md

   url: "https://www.thphys.uni-heidelberg.de"

 # Short bio (displayed in user profile at end of posts)
 bio: I am a research associate at the institute for theoretical physics in Heidelberg university.
+My research focuses in various aspects of cosmology, gravity and particle physics.

 interests:
 -  Early universe physics